Program The Ah Capacity

 System loads on your boat, such as water makers, refrigeration etc. can also pull charging voltage and net charge current below the charged detection parameters, if your charge source is not able to muster it all.
 These house loads can also indirectly cause the monitor to reset on voltage, tail current and charged detection time.

-There are many scenarios we can paint that will cause these monitors to reset falsely & prematurely thus creating massive counting errors.
+There are many scenarios we can paint that can cause some of these monitors to reset falsely & prematurely thus creating more counting errors.

 For the average boater, simply turn off or program out auto-sync…